Alphabet Global News

 Negative attitudes are contagious…

 Lack of respect is dominating our society.
 That may help us understand why crimes are being committed against our senior communities across the country.
+One of the main reasons has do with a lack of understanding of the valuable contributions our seniors have made to this great country.
+They have earned the right to be respected!

 Helping the next generation is a must!

-He help shape these 300 young men and women into a professional community that still exists today.
+‘Jon’ helped shape these 300 young men and women into a professional community that still exists today.
 After retirement he went to work laying the foundation for the next generation of tech workers and business owners by creating shortcuts to acquire the learning and the skills of today that would be needed tomorrow.

 Crimes against seniors are growing…

-About a year ago ‘Jon’ noticed his home was broken into by those who wanted to steal his belongings and steal they did.
-They stole some of his tools.
-They came back and stole one of his computers.
 On October 12, 2024, they came back.
-This time they stole all of his lesson plans from his computer.
+This time they stole all of his lesson plans from another computer.
 While there, they went on a shopping spree for anything they could see and take.

-How they got away with the Samsung
+How they got away with Jon’s Samsung

 When he returned he once again noticed another burglary.
-This time his beloved Samsung was gone.
-Filled with grief over the lost of many gigabytes of data it took over 12 years to assemble and the fact that Labor Day week was just a few weeks away for the start of his Senior and Veteran Tech Class, ‘Jon’ was so downhearted that the police came to investigate.
-It was like the thief vanished in thin air.
+This time his beloved Samsung Galaxy was gone.
+Filled with grief over the lost of many gigabytes of data stored on the tablet that took over 12 years to assemble, ‘Jon’ called the police.

-The police returned his home!
+The police returned to his home!

+When he taught business classes he would remind his students of the negative effects of crime and how hurt victims would be when crime came into their world.
+Now, he’s feeling it firsthand.
 Depression finally set in.
 “All of these losses and no wins”, he said.
 ‘Jon’ added, “It’s like playing an honest game with a crooked deck of cards.”

 WOW!
 “The notebook returned home!”